AdobeDocs/commerce-php/src/pages/best-practices/phpstorm/add-code-inspections.md

 To add data for your new test case use the next rule: create directory inside tested language folder that has the same name as your testing class **without suffix Test** (for the example above it is folder with the name: `TypeConfigurationTagTypesInspection`).
 For each testing method create folder in it that has a name the same as method name **without test prefix** in the camel case format (for the example above it is folder with the name: `nameAttributeValueTypeDoesNotExists` inside the `TypeConfigurationTagTypesInspection` folder).

-Magento 2 SandBox that used for the tests is in the `./testData/project/magento2` folder.
+The sandbox for the tests is in the `./testData/project/magento2` folder.

 [InspectionBundleMessagesFile]: https://github.com/magento/magento2-phpstorm-plugin/blob/4.0.0-develop/resources/magento2/inspection.properties
 [PluginInspection]: https://github.com/magento/magento2-phpstorm-plugin/blob/4.0.0-develop/src/com/magento/idea/magento2plugin/inspections/php/PluginInspection.java